GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/GPIO/GPIO.md

 | non-zero | `10` | Alternate-function output push-pull |
 | non-zero | `11` | Alternate-function output open-drain |

-Because of this, standalone public calls that set only mode or only config are unsafe unless they decode the current counterpart field and validate the final pair.
+Because of this, standalone public calls that set only mode or only config must decode the current counterpart field and validate the final pair before writing any staged image.
 The preferred public API should configure mode and config together.

 ## GPIO EXTI Architecture